jasonwoodard/rustbelt/docs/rust-belt-cli-documentation.md

 ## Output

-The solver prints the resulting itinerary as JSON.
+The solver prints the resulting itinerary as JSON, including a `runTimestamp` field for tracking when the plan was generated.
 If `--out` is specified, the JSON is also written to the provided path.
 Supplying `--kml` emits a KML representation to the given file or to stdout when no file is provided.
 Using `--csv` saves a CSV of all store stops.
 Passing `--html` writes an HTML itinerary to the given file or stdout; templates can be customized via `emitHtml`.

 ## Examples